WeblateOrg/weblate/docs/install.rst

 Upgrading
 ---------

-On upgrade to version 0.6 you should setup access control as described in installation section.
+On upgrade to version 0.6 you should run :program:`./manage.py syncdb` and :program:`./manage.py setupgroups --move` to setup access control as described in installation section.